wintercompchem/awscloud/documentation/instructions_for_use_instructor.md

 		terraform apply
 	```
 The output of `terraform apply` includes the student passwords which need to be distributed to the students.
 The students can then follow [these instructions](https://github.com/wintercompchem/byodcloud/blob/main/documentation/instructions_for_use_student.md) to access their instances.
 > Note: At any point, student instances can be added or removed by adjusting the students.auto.tfvars file accordingly and re-running terraform apply.
+>
+> Note: If you need to debug an init script on the instance, you may use the following command:
+>
+> `terraform apply -var=debug=true`
+>
+> This will grant root access.
+The script output may be found in the /var/log/cloud-init-output.log file.
+> We DO NOT recommend setting this flag for student use.

 9. When the lab is done you must destroy all resources with the following command: